Imran Khan's government seems increasingly vulnerable as its perception of governance is savage - ExBulletin

 Imran Khan’s government seems increasingly vulnerable as its perception of governance is savage

+Inflation is so high that it would be incredibly difficult for the PTI to save its political position among the electorate.

-In addition, the newspaper said that these woes were exacerbated by political instability and perception triggered by tensions between the government and military leaders over the appointment of the head of Inter-Services Intelligence.
-Since then, the government seems to be fighting a losing battle. pretend all is well.
-This is not the case, the post added.
-According to the establishment before coming to power, it was already certain that after taking power, the party will remain dependent on the establishment.
-Pakistan’s politics will continue to remain marred by instability and inherent distortions as long as it remains committed to a system that revolves around settlement, according to Dawn.
-(ANI)
+In addition, the newspaper said that these woes were exacerbated by political instability and perception triggered by tensions between the government and military leaders over the appointment of the head of inter-service intelligence.

+Since then, the government seems to be fighting a losing battle to pretend all is well.
+This is not the case, adds the publication.

+According to the establishment before coming to power, it was already certain that after coming to power, the party will remain dependent on the establishment.

 Sources